Koumaria, Imathia

 Koumaria (Κουμαριά, Doljani) is an Aromanian (Vlach) village and a community of the Veroia municipality.
 Since the 2011 local government reform it was part of the municipality Veroia, of which it was a municipal district.
-The 2011 census recorded 243 residents in the village and 339 in the community.
+The 2021 census recorded 189 residents in the community.
 The community of Koumaria covers an area of 139.132 km2.

 Administrative division

 The community of Koumaria consists of two separate settlements: